-IQ Elliott House is a 15-minute bus ride to the University of Edinburgh, and a 21-minute walk to the Edinburgh School of English.
+It is a 15-minute bus ride to the University of Edinburgh, and a 21-minute walk to the Edinburgh School of English.
 It is a modern student residence with stunning garden views.
-Bus stations and other excellent transport links are available within walking distance.
-If you wish to wake up to refreshing views, this is the ideal place for you.
-Calton Hill is next to the property and there is a shopping park just a couple of blocks away.
+Bus stations and other excellent transport links are available within a short walking distance.

 Edinburgh is the main capital of Scotland and is known for its historical background that goes back 500 years ago.
 The city has a distinctive architecture that amazes visitors and private gardens.
 It is the second-most populous city in Scotland with a population of 489,000.
 About 10% of the population are actually university students with an immense amount of international students visiting the city yearly.